-You should minimise the amount of time you spend indoors with people you do not live or share a support bubble with.
-Avoid meeting people in spaces with a limited flow of fresh air such as rooms without ventilation or windows that are never opened.
+To reduce the risk of catching COVID-19, or passing it on, minimise the amount of time you spend indoors with people you do not live with.
+Meet outside if possible.
+If you do meet indoors, make sure the space is well ventilated.
+Avoid spending time with people you do not live with in spaces with a limited flow of fresh air, such as rooms without ventilation or windows that are never opened.
 The risk is greater in small rooms as the concentration of virus in the air can build up more quickly than in larger areas.